 Call for papers

-The Workshop on Microwave Theory and Technology in Wireless Communication (MTTW’23) (http://mttw.rtu.lv/) is another continuation of a long tradition of holding communication workshops and conferences at the Riga Technical University.
+The Workshop on Microwave Theory and Technology in Wireless Communication (MTTW’23) (https://mttw.rtu.lv/) is another continuation of a long tradition of holding communication workshops and conferences at the Riga Technical University.
 This year the Workshop will take place on October 4–6 and will be one of the fundamental activities of ICT fest (https://ictfest.org/) and the annual celebration of the IEEE Day in Baltic states.
 A series of scientific events dedicated to technological progress on the edge that takes place in the very center of the city of the 13th century on the shores of the Baltic Sea creates a unique atmosphere of conjugation of times.
 The Workshop has traditionally been a place of scientific acquaintance and fertile soil for many scientific, academic, and industrial projects nurtured in the fields of the Workshop.

 Important dates

-Paper submission due:
+1st call paper submission due:

-Notification to authors:
+1st call notification to authors:

 Camera ready due: